© Royal Meteorological Society

 Authors should study the style of text and figures used in previous issues of Weather and follow this.
 Sub-headings should be used as appropriate.
 Brief text boxes can be included.

 An abstract is a concise summary of the whole paper, not just the conclusions, and is understandable without reference to the rest of the paper.
 It should contain no citation to other published work.
 Although abstracts do not appear in the printed journal, they are important for two reasons: (i) when a reviewer has to decide whether to accept the invitation to review, he or she needs to have some idea of the contents of the paper and (ii) the online version needs an abstract so that researchers can decide whether to pay to download.
 Therefore, ALL material (except Letters, Meeting reports, Book reviews and Obituaries) submitted to Weather via ScholarOne Manuscripts should include an abstract.
+The abstract should be included within the main manuscript document.
 The length should be tailored to the content - for example, a 50-100 word paragraph for Research Articles, just a line or two for Viewpoints.
 Where abstracts are not included, articles will be returned to authors before they enter the Review process.

 It is suggested that authors take into consideration the Wiley Author Services guidelines on search engine optimization (SEO) when writing their title, abstract and key words, in order to achieve the best online discoverability for their article.

 Authors intending to submit Book reviews (or editors/publishers interested in having their book reviewed) should follow the instructions shown at the foot of the Book review page in Weather.

 Brevity and lucidity are encouraged.
 Articles of various lengths are welcomed but main articles should usually be no more than 3000–4000 words, plus figures and references, which should be used sparingly as Weather is not primarily a research journal.
 Meeting reports should not exceed 1000 words (fewer if a figure is used).

 Spelling should conform to that recommended by the Concise Oxford Dictionary.
 Acronyms and symbols should be defined.